Resources

 Alexandria Has Every Type of Housing You'd Ever Want

-Often, single servicemembers and servicemembers who are married without children get lumped into housing categories that cater to families with kids.
+Often, single service members and service members who are married without children get lumped into housing categories that cater to families with kids.
 If kids aren’t in the picture, the entire city is up for grabs.
-Apartments, townhouses, and condos are just as popular as single-family homes but are likely more affordable and closer to most military bases.
+Apartments, townhouses, and condos are just as popular as single-family homes, but are likely more affordable and closer to most military bases.

 metro stop at Union station in washington DC